homosapienssapiens/slow_payers/README.md

 The nn is using 6 hidden neurons for the pattern finding.

 I used a random sample of 700 clients to train the nn.
 The other 300 clients were used to test the accuracy of the trained nn prediction.
 Since my initial weights are randomized, the final results may vary.
-You can spect 80% - 95% accuracy.
+You can expect 80% - 95% accuracy.

 My default patterns are:
 * Alpha = 0.05